tdkehoe/iam/login_fedid.md

     * Call the API key directly:

       ```
-      bluemix login --apikey <api_key_string>
+      ibmcloud login --apikey <api_key_string>

       ```

     * Call the API key with the key file:

       ```
-      bluemix login --apikey @key_file_name
+      ibmcloud login --apikey @key_file_name

       ```

     * Set an environment variable.
 Additionally, you can also set an environment variable on your system.
 For example, BLUEMIX_API_KEY=api_key_string, where `api_key_string` is the custom value of the API key.
-After the environment variable is set, you can simply specify `bluemix login` from the CLI.
+After the environment variable is set, you can simply specify `ibmcloud login` from the CLI.

   To log in by using the Cloud Foundry CLI, specify `apikey` as the user name and the API key string as the password: